Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 • In-service training or workshops.

-• Coursework from a department other than the subject matter authorization being sought unless a letter is provided from the chair of the subject area department stating that the course is equivalent to one offered by that department.
+• Coursework that does not cover the subject matter authorized by the requested supplementary authorization, unless a letter is provided from the chair of the subject area department stating that the course is equivalent to one offered by that department.

 2. A collegiate major from a regionally-accredited college or university in a subject directly related to the subject to be listed.